Mani Ratnam: Kannathil Muthamittal and onwards: 2002–2010

 Mani's next film, Kannathil Muthamittal, dealt with the story of a child of Sri Lankan Tamil parentage adopted by Indian parents, who wishes to meet her biological mother during the Sri Lankan Civil War.
 The film was critically acclaimed and commercially successful, winning six National Film Awards, Filmfare Award for Best Direction in Tamil, In the Spirit of Freedom Award at the Jerusalem Film Festival, and an award at the Indian Film Festival of Los Angeles.
 In 2004, he made Aayutha Ezhuthu, which tells the story of how one incident sends the lives of three youths on a collision course and received positive reviews.
 Mani made the film simultaneously in Hindi as Yuva, his second venture into Bollywood.
 Ajay Devgn, Abhishek Bachchan, and Vivek Oberoi replaced Surya Sivakumar, R. Madhavan, and Siddharth, respectively in the Hindi version.
 Unlike Yuva, Aayutha Ezhuthu was appreciated by critics.
 Mani suffered his first heart attack while shooting Aayutha Ezhuthu.

 In 2007, Mani made Guru, a biographical film based on the life of Dhirubhai Ambani, a business magnate from India.
 The film starred Abhishek Bachchan and Aishwarya Rai.
 The film, set in the early 1950s, became a box office success and received critical acclaim.
 Guru was screened at the Tous Les Cinemas du Monde (World Cinema) section of the 2007 Cannes Film Festival.
-In 2010, Mani worked on a bilingual film, titled Raavanan starting Vikram Aishwarya Rai Prithviraj Sukumaranin Tamil where in the film look was unveiled at 2010 Cannes Film Festival, as part of its marketing campaign. and Raavan in Hindi.
-The Tamil version was dubbed into Telugu and titled Villain.
+In 2010, Mani worked on a bilingual film, titled Raavanan starting Vikram, Aishwarya Rai and Prithviraj Sukumaran in Tamil where in the film look was unveiled at 2010 Cannes Film Festival, as part of its marketing campaign. and Raavan in Hindi.
 The film was released worldwide on 18 June 2010.

 The film is loosely based on the Hindu epic Ramayana; its narrative occurs over 14 days when a revolutionist named Veera, who lives in a forest, kidnaps a policeman's wife to avenge his sister's death.
 The Tamil version received positive reviews from the critics compared to its other versions.
 The New York Times called the movie a "critics' pick".
 However, the reviewers of the Hindi version panned the film; Rajeev Masand said it was "a crushing bore of a film, a disappointment on virtually every count" The Tamil version was declared a box office success.